A LOW-TECH 3-DAY EXPERIENCE

 SUMMARY: Day 2 is spent digging into the disciplines of fasting and sabbath rest, and exploring the art of being a “non-anxious presence” in the transitional seasons of our lives.
 This practice will explore the ideas of liminality (between places) and wilderness (the untamed places) that we all experience when life takes an unexpected turn.
 Undertake a full-day technology and internet fast, while exploring sabbath rest through a number of suggested practices such as: large-portion scripture reading, creative works, presence focus, pilgrimage, and book-sharing.

-You can download a print-friendly version of the Day 2 practice guide below.
-A mobile-friendly version is forth-coming.
+You can download a print-friendly or mobile version of the Day 2 practice guide below.

 EASTER SUNDAY | MORNING